Afterword

 Here, Rumi is supposedly talking about love, which, in his opinion, is the Ultimate Reality.

-[ Scientists would probably agree with him on the "field" part - as in quantum fields of course.
-As far as we understand today, reality is ultimately a quantum field.
-Sorry, I couldn't help myself from cracking another bad joke.
-But I'm just trying to find some common ground, right? ]
+(Scientists would probably agree with him on the "field" part - as in quantum fields, of course!
+As far as we understand today, reality is ultimately a quantum field, it seems to be beyond our ability to understand fully, and we all do exist in it.
+There is clearly some common ground there.)

-Poets may be able to claim that they are already there, but rational knowledge-seekers such as myself need proof.
+I guess one point of difference is that poets sometimes claim to have access to this ultimate reality, but scientists or evidence-and-reason-driven knowledge-seekers such as myself need proof.
 And we have none.
 (Neither do poets, to be sure.
-But no one holds them to the same standard that they do the rational knowledge-seekers.)
+But, unfairly, in my opinion, no one holds them to the same standard!)

-Irrespective of that, the fact that we aren't able to reach this field doesn’t mean either of our struggles are meaningless.
+Irrespective of that, the fact that none of us is able to reach this field doesn’t have to mean that all of our struggles are meaningless.

 To the contrary, this struggle itself may be the essence of life.
-We can argue that our inherent desire for meaning is really this struggle to capture some aspect of the Ultimate Reality.
+We can argue that our inherent desire for meaning is really just this struggle to grasp some vague outline of this Ultimate Reality.

 And, as we have seen in this book, this is not just a poetic or religious thought.
 It is a scientifically explainable process.
-We know that all living entities must perform Active Inference in order to continue to exist in a dynamic environment, which involves building an incrementally better model of Ultimate Reality.
+We know that all living entities must perform Active Inference in order to continue to exist in a dynamic environment, which necessarily requires building an incrementally better model of Ultimate Reality.
+Without this struggle, living organisms can't survive.

 What is truly incredible is that even as hard-headed followers of evidence and reason, we have been successful in capturing at least some aspects of this field beyond all fields.
 We didn't have to resort to taking leaps of faith to do so.
-And we are humble enough to accept that we may not have captured all of it, but we do have some reliable methods to keep capturing more.
+And we are humble enough to accept that we may not have captured all of it.
+And yet, we have some reliable methods to keep making progress.

-I am trying to fight the pervasive dogma that things like meaning, purpose and hope can only be captured via poetry or faith.
+I am trying to fight the pervasive dogma that things like meaning, purpose and hope can only be captured via faith or poetry.

 The less traveled path of evidence and reason has been denied access to the big table of meaning, purpose and hope that faith and poetry have occupied for a long time.
 While this might have been fine in the past because we didn't really know a lot of the things we know today, I believe the time has now come for evidence and reason to also get a seat at the same table.

-But what is unreasonable is to then take a leap of faith and believe that those experiences are somehow closer to the ultimate truth.
+But what is unreasonable is to then take a leap of faith from there and claim that those endeavors or the experiences they lead to are, in fact, the Ultimate Truth.
 There is no basis for saying that.

-For example, someone might say, looking at the smiling face of their child is all the truth and meaning they need in their life.
+Someone might say that looking at the smiling face of their child is all the meaning, purpose and hope they need in their life.
+This is perfectly understandable.

-Others might go a little deeper and say, the love, hope and wonder they see in the child’s smiling face is all the truth and meaning they need in their life.
+Others might go a little deeper and say, the love, hope and wonder they see in the child’s smiling face is all the meaning, purpose and hope they need in their life.

-Others might go even deeper and say, seeing the love, hope and wonder in the eyes of a child makes them feel that they are in the presence of a supernatural power (or Love itself, as Rumi might have said).
-And that is all the truth and meaning they need in their life.
+Others might go even deeper and say that seeing the love, hope and wonder in the eyes of a child makes them feel that they are in the presence of a supernatural power (or Love itself, as Rumi might have said).
+And that is all the meaning, purpose and hope they need in their life.

-Still others, who go deeper might say, seeing the love and hope in a child’s eyes reminds them of how unimaginably improbable and unbelievably complex this seemingly simple and commonplace event is.
+Still others might go deeper and say that seeing the love and hope in a child’s eyes reminds them of how unimaginably improbable and unbelievably complex this seemingly simple and commonplace event is.

-Right here and right now, Ultimate Reality is somehow creating particles out of quantum fog, atoms and molecules out of particles, mind-bogglingly complex living cells out of those atoms and molecules, entire smiling children out of those cells, and ultimately the mysterious phenomenon of consciousness, in both you and the child, that allows both of you to experience this magical moment together.
+They might say that, right here and right now, the Ultimate Reality of existence, which is inaccessible to us directly, is somehow creating particles out of quantum fog, atoms and molecules out of particles, mind-bogglingly complex, self-sustaining living cells out of those atoms and molecules, entire smiling children out of those cells, and ultimately the mysterious phenomenon of consciousness, in both you and the child, that allows both of you to experience this magical moment together.

-Just close your eyes and imagine what is going on inside the child’s or even your own body.
-Trillions of self-organized cells containing complex structures and processes that are many orders of magnitude higher than the most advanced technology we have built so far.
-All of them are simply going about their business, building and dismantling structures, moving things around, acquiring and consuming sources of energy and other resources, hunting down parasites, repairing themselves when needed, communicating with each other using electrical and chemical signals, growing and dividing, ultimately giving rise to the feeling that there is a “you” inside of you and there is a “reality” that you are a part of, and you get to experience all of this just by being present.
+Just close your eyes and imagine what is going on inside the child’s or your own body.
+You are both made of trillions of self-organized cells, containing complex structures and processes that are many orders of magnitude higher than the most advanced man-made structures we have built so far.
+All these cells are simply going about their business, building and dismantling structures, moving things around, acquiring and consuming sources of energy and other resources, hunting down parasites, repairing themselves when needed, communicating with each other using electrical and chemical signals, growing and dividing, ultimately giving rise to the feeling that there is a “you” inside of you and there is a “reality” that you are a part of, and you both get to experience all of this just by being present.

-Not only that, but today it is possible for us to come up with explanations for the vast majority of this phenomenon, from the ground up, in all its glory.
+Not only that, but today it is possible for us to come up with sound explanations for the vast majority of these phenomena, from the ground up, in all their glory.

 Moreover, you can gather an overwhelming amount of evidence that there appears to be an inherent direction to all of it.
 You and every other part of the universe are on an amazing journey in that direction, even if you are completely unaware of it.

-This journey has been going on for billions of years, and as far as we can predict, will continue for billions more.
+This journey started billions of years ago, has continued unbroken since then, and as far as we can predict, will continue for billions of years more.

-Knowing all of this, how it came about, and the fact that we have been able to discover so much of it all by ourselves from this tiny corner of the universe gives me a far more satisfying feeling of meaning, purpose and hope in my life than anything else I have ever encountered.
+Knowing all of this, how it may have come about, and the fact that we have been able to discover so much of it all by ourselves from this tiny corner of the universe with an even tinier brain, gives me a far more satisfying feeling of meaning, purpose and hope in my life than anything else I have ever encountered.

 Still, trying to convince you that any of these approaches or perspectives or levels is better or worse than others is not the point of this book.

 This book is only trying to make the point that it is absolutely possible to find meaning, purpose and hope in our lives even if we take the relatively less traveled path of evidence and reason.
-With that knowledge, one can confidently pull their chair up to the big "meaning table" and party along with all the other perspectives.
+Armed with that knowledge, one can confidently pull their chair up to the big "meaning table" and party along with all the other approaches.

 When one looks at what makes us uniquely human, as compared to all other animals or even other apes, we usually point to our big and complex brains.
-A few may point to our opposable thumbs, or our upright posture, or our mostly hairless bodies.
+A few may point to our opposable thumbs, or our upright posture, or our mostly hairless bodies and so on.

-I believe that this long period of ignorance of and helplessness about our reality leads to some unique, deep and lifelong side effects.
+I believe that this uniquely long period of maturation leads to some unique, deep and lifelong side effects.

-Ever since our childhood, we are used to looking for help and guidance.
-In the beginning we look to our parents, then add teachers, and then maybe a boss, or influencers or leaders of some type, or maybe some ideology.
+For example, ever since our childhood, we are conditioned to look for help and guidance from others.
+In the beginning, we look to our parents, then add teachers to that, and then maybe a boss, or spouse, or some influencers or leaders of some type.

-Our desire for meaning and purpose is probably just a generalization of this need for guidance.
-Our desire for hope may just be a need for the reassurance we felt as children when adults took care of us.
+Our desire for meaning and purpose may just be a generalization of this neverending need for guidance.
+And our desire for hope may just be a need for the reassurance we felt as children when adults took care of us no matter how much trouble we put ourselves into.

-A lucky few, such as myself, get an opportunity to have a midlife crisis, when they get to ask who they should really look to for guidance.
-And even fewer ones get to ask why.
+A lucky few get an opportunity to have a midlife crisis where they get to ask what's really going on and who they should now look to for guidance.
+And even fewer ones get to ask why and pursue that thread as far as they possibly can.
+I am one of these fortunate ones.

-And what's even more fortunate is that we are finally at a point in our scientific and technological development where we can start to piece together answers to these questions.
+And what's even more fortunate is that we are finally at a point in our scientific and technological development where we can start to piece together some pretty good answers to these questions.

-Of course, with the approach we have taken in this book, we may not have perfect and final answers, but we have good enough answers, have sufficient reason to believe that they are better than many other answers, and ways of improving them even more as we learn more.
+Of course, with the approach we have taken in this book, we may not have perfect and final answers, but we have good enough answers, have sufficient reason to believe that they are more trustworthy and explainable than the alternatives, and we have ways of improving them as we learn more.

-I am going to close by quoting from the Upanishads, which are some of the oldest recorded human thoughts and capture the feeling perfectly:
+I am going to close by quoting from the Upanishads, which are some of the oldest recorded human thoughts and capture this whole endeavor perfectly:

 “ॐ असतो मा सद्गमय ।